bbcmicrobit/micropython/docs/audio.rst

         frequencies, different wave shapes have different rates of change in frequency.
 One of the following values: ``INTER_LINEAR``, ``INTER_CURVE``, ``INTER_LOG``.

+    .. py:function:: copy()

+        :returns: A copy of the SoundEffect.

     .. py:attribute:: freq_start